aglushkov/serega/README.md

 ```

 ---
-⚠️ When you serialize `Struct` object, specify manually `many: false`.
+⚠️ When you serialize the `Struct` object, specify manually `many: false`.
 As Struct
 is Enumerable and we check `object.is_a?(Enumerable)` to detect if we should
 return array.